VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/range-facet.md

 # RangeFacet ==~object~==

-The `RangeFacet` type represents a facet used for filtering search results based on numerical or range-based attributes.
+This type represents a facet used for filtering search results based on numerical or range-based attributes.

 ## Fields